aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/calendar-appointments/create-draft-email-appointment-java-aspose/_index.md

 - **Which Java version is supported?** Aspose.Email 25.4 works with JDK 8+ (the example uses JDK 16 classifier).
 - **Is timezone handling automatic?** You can set the calendar to UTC or any zone you prefer, as shown below.

-## What is “how to use aspose” in this context?
+## What is “how to use Aspose” in this context?
 Using Aspose means leveraging its Java library to programmatically build email messages, attach calendar data, and store the result as a draft `.msg` file.
 This eliminates manual .ics creation and ensures full compatibility with Outlook and other mail clients.

 ## Why generate an ICS file in Java with Aspose?
 - **Standardized format:** ICS is the universal calendar format recognized by Outlook, Google Calendar, and Apple Calendar.
 - **Automation:** Create meeting invites on the fly from your business logic (e.g., CRM, scheduling bots).
 - **Draft capability:** Save as a draft so users can review or modify before sending.

 ## Prerequisites
 Before implementing our solution, ensure that you have: